Sardhendu/DeepRL/README.md

  Project 2: Continuous Control [*Link*](https://github.com/Sardhendu/DeepRL/tree/master/src/continuous_control)
 -----------

-The goal of your agent (double-jointed arm) is to maintain its position at the target location for as many time steps as possible
+Train anagent (double-jointed arm) is to maintain its position at the target location for as many time steps as possible

 ![Trained Agent][image2]